 But it’s the high fat and sugar content of chocolate as we know it that lowers its reputation as a healthy food.

-Obesity and high blood pressure are just two the medical issues associated with the high consumption of chocolate.
+Obesity and high blood pressure are just two of the medical issues associated with its high consumption.

 According to a study published in The Journal of Nutrition, eating dark chocolate may lower bad cholesterol, prevent cognitive decline and reduce the risk of cardiovascular problems.

 I learnt this and many other fascinating facts about chocolate on a ‘Cocoa Tree to Chocolate Bar’ tour at Charley’s Chocolate Factory last week.